eagle840/killercoda-labs/workInProgress/Ruby_on_Rails/step1.md

 Now that you have Rails installed, let's create a demo app:

-### Step 5: Create a new Rails application
+## Create a new Rails application

 `rails new demo_app`{{exec}}
 `cd demo_app`{{exec}}

-Step 6: Start the Rails server
+Start the Rails server

 `rails server -b 0.0.0.0`{{exec}}